Skip to content

 The Great Diamond (or the Diamond of Virgo) is formed by Arcturus, Spica, Cor Caroli in the constellation Canes Venatici and Denebola in Leo.
 The region inside the asterism is a popular target for telescopes because it contains the Virgo Cluster of galaxies, whose centre is located about halfway from Denebola to Vindemiatrix in Virgo.

-Arcturus lies 19 degrees north of the celestial equator, which means that it can be seen from almost every place on Earth.
+Arcturus lies 19 degrees north of the celestial equator, which means that it can be seen from both hemispheres, virtually from any inhabited location on Earth.
 It culminates at 9 pm on June 10 and at midnight on April 27, but it can be seen high in the sky throughout the northern hemisphere spring.
 In southern latitudes, it marks the beginning of autumn.

 Constellation